Southampton-RSG-Training/git-novice/_episodes/06-collab.md

 Once you've finished and tested your new work, then you can submit a **pull request** from your **feature branch** back to the **‘dev’ branch**.

 In some collaborations, only some people have permission to **merge pull requests** to the ‘dev’ and ‘master’ branches.
-This makes sure that nothing gets into the shared versions of the code without it being properly reviewed and tested by others!
+This makes sure that nothing gets into the shared versions of the code without it being properly reviewed and tested by others.

 > ## When To Branch
 >